HaiyangXu/trunkclub.github.io/source/_posts/2014-07-08-avoiding-front-end-spof-in-single-page-apps.md

 > Learn how to avoid front-end SPOF using Trunk Club's single-page app skeleton, Brunch with Panache

 Avoiding front-end SPOF in a single-page app like those created with BWP is relatively simple, but often flies in the face of what 3rd parties suggest in their implementation guides.
-Here's the typical site integration approach advocated by many 3rd parties, event today:
+Here's the typical site integration approach advocated by many 3rd parties, even today:

-1. Insert our script into your HTML head or BODY section of your main template.
+1. Insert our script into the HEAD or BODY of your main template.
 We should be first.
 Or last.
 2. Don't worry, our response times are really, really fast.
-3. And we're using a script-loader with ajax so everything will be fast.
+3. And we're using a script-loader with, ajax so everything will be fast.

 I've seen this approach advocated for a slew of products including Google Analytics, Typekit, BrightTag, Test and Target, Bazaarvoice, and it's a flat-out lie.
 The point is, if you're dropping a SCRIPT tag into your HTML, and the [`DOMContentLoaded`](https://developer.mozilla.org/en-US/docs/Web/Events/DOMContentLoaded) event hasn't fired yet, you're primed for SPOF.
 I've seen tiny script-loaders cause upwards of 20 second page load times.
 But there's a better way...

-If you're building a single-page app the solution is simple, wait until the apps begins to initialize before calling scripts, and call them all in a [non-blocking manner](http://calendar.perfplanet.com/2012/the-non-blocking-script-loader-pattern/) from the application's own JS.
+If you're building a single-page app the solution is simple, wait until the app begins to initialize before calling scripts, and call them all in a [non-blocking manner](http://calendar.perfplanet.com/2012/the-non-blocking-script-loader-pattern/) from the application's own JS.

 To avoid SPOF in [BWP](https://github.com/trunkclub/brunch-with-panache) single-page applications, simply do the following: